termites

 In this article, we’ll dive into termite behavior, including their nocturnal patterns, feeding habits, and whether human bites are a real concern.
 If you’re searching for answers about termite bites or exploring your options for termite control near me, this guide is for you.

-Do Termites Bite Humans?
+Do Termites Bite People?

 Let’s address the big question: Do termites bite?
-Technically, yes termites are capable of biting.
+Technically, yes, termites are capable of biting.
 However, it’s extremely rare for them to bite humans, and when they do, it’s not part of a feeding or hunting behavior.

 So while termite bites are technically possible, they’re not something to lose sleep over.
 The greater concern is what termites are doing to your home while you’re asleep.